-Metadata Anymail passes metadata to SendinBlue as a JSON-encoded string using their X-Mailin-custom email header.
+Metadata Anymail passes metadata to Sendinblue as a JSON-encoded string using their X-Mailin-custom email header.
 The metadata is available in tracking webhooks.

-No delayed sending SendinBlue does not support send_at.
+No delayed sending Sendinblue does not support send_at.

-- No click-tracking or open-tracking options SendinBlue does not provide a way to control open or click tracking for individual messages.
-Anymail's track_clicks and track_opens settings are unsupported. - No envelope sender overrides SendinBlue does not support overriding envelope_sender on individual messages.
+No click-tracking or open-tracking options Sendinblue does not provide a way to control open or click tracking for individual messages.
+Anymail's track_clicks and track_opens settings are unsupported.

+No envelope sender overrides Sendinblue does not support overriding envelope_sender on individual messages.

-SendinBlue supports ESP stored templates populated with global merge data for all recipients, but does not offer batch sending with per-recipient merge data.
-Anymail's merge_data and merge_metadata message attributes are not supported with the SendinBlue backend.
+Sendinblue supports ESP stored templates populated with global merge data for all recipients, but does not offer batch sending with per-recipient merge data.
+Anymail's merge_data and merge_metadata message attributes are not supported with the Sendinblue backend, but you can use Anymail's merge_global_data with Sendinblue templates.